Carbohydrate Foods and Health

 Fuhrman’s Equation

-The equation is hypothetical, but summarizes Dr. Joel Fuhrman’s philosophy.
-When we flood the body with high levels of plant-derived minerals, vitamins, and antioxidants—and keep caloric intake low (very low fat)—the immune system works better and the body naturally clears-up chronic disease problems.
+The equation is hypothetical, but summarizes the clinical philosophy of Joel Fuhrman, M.D.
+When we flood the body with high levels of whole-plant-derived minerals, vitamins, and antioxidants—and keep caloric intake low (very low fat)—the immune system works better and the body can more naturally clear-up chronic disease problems.

 High-Carb Disease Reversal